argoproj/argo-workflows/docs/workflow-templates.md

 `WorkflowTemplate` resources can also be managed by the UI

-User can specify `enum` to enable dropdown list selection when submitting using WorkflowTemplate from UI
+Users can specify options under `enum` to enable drop-down list selection when submitting `WorkflowTemplate`s from the UI.

 ```yaml
 apiVersion: argoproj.io/v1alpha1